 As reported by the Daily Progress, the University of Virginia released the final report of its President’s Commission on Slavery.
 UVA is one of several American universities reexamining its ties to slavery, including its history as a medical school.
 The report states that those “submitted to the anatomists’ knife at the University were largely the bodies of recently deceased African Americans (both enslaved and free) who were grave-robbed for the school by hired professionals — known as resurrectionists — in Baltimore, Alexandria, Norfolk, Richmond, and elsewhere.”
 An 1834 incident is related in which a farmer named James Oldham heard a commotion one night and found five men exhuming a recently deceased enslaved person buried on his property.
 Enraged, he drove them off, firing his gun at two who lingered, hitting one in the back.
 The following day the students “filed a complaint and a warrant was issued for Oldham’s arrest, charging him with ‘feloniously…and of purpose shoot[ing] and maim[ing] a student.’”

 Although Oldham was not indicted, the event reflects how normalized grave robbing was that students would file complaints against those who stopped them.
 Yet public outrage mainly arose when grave robbing targeted white bodies.
-As historian Benjamin Reiss relates in American Quarterly, the 1788 New York Doctors’ Riot was sparked by reports of a white woman’s body stolen for dissection.
+As literature scholar Benjamin Reiss relates in American Quarterly, the 1788 New York Doctors’ Riot was sparked by reports of a white woman’s body stolen for dissection.
 “The ensuing riots and others like them in the early national period helped antebellum doctors and anatomists understand that their reputations and even security depended on producing an illusion of social distinctions between corpses that reproduced those between living bodies,” writes Reiss.

 Frequently cemeteries of enslaved people and free African Americans were on the city edges, and not as protected as churchyards.
 “Unable to bury their dead in white churchyards, the city assigned blacks a segregated section of the cemetery,” legal scholar Steven Robert Wilf writes in the Journal of Social History.
 “This topographic configuration and black powerlessness made them the ideal victims of anatomists.”
 He cites a 1788 New York anatomy proponent who stated, “the only subjects procured for dissection are the productions of Africa or their descendents … and if those characters are the only subjects of dissection, surely no person can object.”